Repatriation and reburial of human remains: United States

 cultural items such as human remains, funerary objects, sacred objects, etc. to lineal descendants and culturally affiliated Indian tribes and Native Hawaiian organisations.
+ProPublica tracks the repatriation of Native American remains.
+As of January 2025, 650 institutions report having remains.
+42% of remains have not been made available for repatriation.
+Ten institutions hold about half of the reported remains that have not been made available to tribes, with Ohio History Connection topping the list.

 Ishi

 Ishi was the last survivor of the Yahi Tribe in the early 1900s.
 He lived amongst and was studied by anthropologists for the rest of his life.
 During this time, he would tell stories of his tribe, give archery demonstrations, and be studied on his language.
 Ishi fell ill and died from tuberculosis in 1916.